delta94/brandonskerritt.github.io/_posts/2018-02-20-maths-behind-google.md

 soup = BeautifulSoup(r.content)
 ```

-TK pip install beautiful soup and what beautiful soup is

-We're using Beautiful Soup to get the original webpage we're going to use here, so we need to create a beautiful soup object.
+Beautiful Soup is a library which let's us parse HTML.
+Here we are simply importign Beautiful Soup and creating a beautiful soup object in order to use the libraries methods.
+You can find out how to install Beautiful Soup [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

 ```python
 import requests